 Find the right AI videohead-to-head to open next

-Use `/vs` to compare AI video tools after the workflow is clear.
-This page is here to move you into the right two-tool decision, not make you browse a loose stack of unrelated matchups.
+Use `/vs` only after the workflow is clear.
+This page is here to move you into the right two-tool decision with the least possible noise: presenter versus editor, flagship model versus studio workflow, or repurposing versus from-scratch creation.

 Use this page when

-The workflow is already clear and the next job is one direct AI video software comparison between credible tools.
+The workflow is already clear and the next job is one direct AI video software comparison between credible tools with a real buying split, not a cosmetic matchup.

 If you are not there yet